 The Club Sports Program consists of recognized student organizations whose goals are to promote and develop common sports or recreation related interests.
 Each club sport has been formed, organized, managed, and maintained by student leaders at The University of Texas at Dallas.

-The Department of Recreational Sports is here to provide encouragement, guidance, and general supervision for the affiliated clubs, but the emphasis is on student leadership to initiate, organize, operate, and participate.
+The Department of University Recreation is here to provide encouragement, guidance, and general supervision for the affiliated clubs, but the emphasis is on student leadership to initiate, organize, operate, and participate.

 Student Leadership Programs

 Whether you have extensive leadership experience or none at all, there is an event for you!
 The leadership program at UT Dallas is designed to work with students’ busy schedules and still offer effective leadership training.
 Our goal is to purposefully create, facilitate, and foster leadership learning opportunities and experiences for all UT Dallas students.